 Assess the customer's risk profile:

-This involves evaluating the customer's risk for money laundering or financing terrorism based on various factors, such as financial history, business activities, and geographic location.
+This involves evaluating the customer's risk for money laundering or financing terrorism based on various factors, such as financial history, business activities, and geographic location, as part of a risk-based approach to compliance.
+A dynamic risk assessment framework allows institutions to adapt to evolving threats and allocate resources efficiently.

 Monitor the customer's transactions:

-This involves ongoing monitoring of the customer's transactions to ensure that they are consistent with the customer's known financial profile and risk profile.
+This involves ongoing monitoring of the customer's transactions to ensure that they are consistent with the customer's known financial profile and risk profile, a key aspect of continuous CDD and AML compliance.
 This may include reviewing the customer's account activity, monitoring transactions, and reporting any suspicious activity to the relevant authorities.
+Continuous monitoring is essential for detecting and preventing financial crime in real-time, ensuring ongoing regulatory adherence.

 The customer due diligence process is an important tool for financial institutions to prevent financial crime and maintain compliance with regulatory requirements.
 It helps to ensure that financial institutions are not being used to facilitate money laundering or financing terrorism and helps to protect the financial system’s integrity.

-If you are thinking of onboarding a new customer or want to acquire another small business or you simply want to add new suppliers to your business, CRIF can perform the right Customer Due Diligence for you!
+If you are thinking of onboarding a new customer or want to acquire another small business or you simply want to add new suppliers to your business, CRIF can perform the right Customer Due Diligence (CDD) for you, ensuring all necessary identity verification steps are taken efficiently and effectively.
+[New: Contact CRIF today to discover how our comprehensive CDD solutions can protect your business, optimize your compliance efforts, and drive sustainable growth.!